Wales Coast Path terminus, Chepstow

 Depending on your direction of travel, this is the start or finish of the Wales Coast Path.
 For long-distance walkers, this spot represents either the thrilling challenge ahead of walking 1,400km (870 miles) around the magnificent coastline of Wales, or the culmination of a wonderful coastal journey.

 By combining the WCP with the Offa’s Dyke Path, just across the bridge from here, you can circumambulate Wales via these two national trails.

-Use the navigation icons below to discover more about the hundreds of other places along the Wales Coast Path and Offa’s Dyke Path where you can use HistoryPoints Quick Response codes to read about the objects or landscape in that vicinity.
+Use the navigation icons below to discover more about the hundreds of other places along the Wales Coast Path and Offa’s Dyke Path where you can use HistoryPoints QR codes to read about the objects or landscape in that vicinity.

 With thanks to Michael Statham and Andrew Haycock, of the Welsh Stone Forum, for Halkyn Marble information